goldenhelix/legacy-vsproject/README.md

 1. Create initial cohort settings:
    - Run the Create Cohort task to set up project parameters
-   - Specify project name, template file, and base path
+   - Specify project name, template file (use provided default templates or your own), and base path

 2. Add samples to an existing cohort:
    - Use the "Add Samples to Cohort Variant Frequencies" workflow